 Upon her return to the United States, Kesha has served intently in the nonprofit and philanthropic sectors.
 In 2007, she earned a Master’s Degree in Public Administration with a concentration in nonprofit management from Troy University.
 With over 15 years of experience, Kesha has held various leadership positions with national philanthropic and nonprofit organizations including the American Cancer Society, American Red Cross, Boys and Girls Clubs of America and the Turner Foundation.

-Kesha and her husband, Randy, love and adore their two amazing children: 10-year-old Connor, a founding member of Young Gents, Inc. and 6-month-old baby girl, Bradleigh.
+Kesha and her husband, Randy, love and adore their two amazing children: 14-year-old Connor, a founding member of Young Gents, Inc. and 5-year-old baby girl, Bradleigh.
 She enjoys yoga, running and traveling around the world with her family experiencing new cultures through authentic, immersion experiences.

 Kesha founded Young Gents, Inc. for her son, Connor.
 Realizing there is a desperate need to groom and grow the next generation of global Go-Getters and Go-Givers, she rallied a group of like-minded moms to embark upon an incredible movement to normalize black excellence®.